 - in the terms and conditions of employment

-- in relation to access to benefits - this includes opportunities for promotion, transfer, training or any other benefits, or the refusal of those opportunities
+- in access to benefits - this includes opportunities for promotion, transfer, training or any other benefits, or the refusal of those opportunities

 - by dismissing an employee or causing them any other detriment and after the employment relationship has ended

-Employers are also liable for acts of discrimination committed by their employees in the course of their employment, whether or not the acts were done with the employers knowledge or approval, unless the employer can show that they took such steps as were reasonably practicable to prevent the discrimination occurring.
+Employers are also liable for acts of discrimination committed by their employees during their employment, whether the acts were done with the employers knowledge or approval or not, unless the employer can show that they took such steps as were reasonably practicable to prevent the discrimination occurring.

 This applies to all employers, other bodies and organisations, regardless of size.
 Other bodies and organisations include: